For a summer day trip from Tokyo with a cool sea breeze, fresh seafood and small beaches, look no further than the heavenly Miura Peninsula.

 Miura Peninsula is the landmass at the southern end of Kanagawa prefecture that splits Tokyo Bay and Sagami Bay from one another.
 The trip to Misakiguchi Station takes about an hour from central Tokyo followed by a short 20-minute bus ride to reach the port town of Miura and its cool sea breeze.

 Sounds good, but is it cheapo-friendly?
 This is where it becomes interesting actually.
-The railway company Keikyu offers a special round-trip 2-day transport pass from Shinagawa or Haneda Airport to the peninsula for only ¥5,500 that includes a fresh seafood lunch and discounts on activities in the area.
+The railway company Keikyu offers a discount day trip ticket from Shinagawa or Haneda Airport to the peninsula for only ¥3,770 that includes a fresh seafood lunch and discounts on activities in the area.

 Every morning the fishing boats return to the port of Miura with fresh fish caught right off the shore.
 With such an abundance of fresh seafood on its doorstep, it leaves little to wonder why Miura is so famous for its tuna.